Cowboy Caviar is an amazing recipe that’s perfect served as an Appetizer or Salad. Bursting with zesty, fresh flavors that are a fiesta in every bite!

-A few tablespoons also works great on top of roasted pork tenderloin or fish.
+A few tablespoons also work great on top of roasted pork tenderloin or fish.
 (By the way, this recipe is very different from the cowboy caviar dip with sour cream I’ve seen recently on Pinterest which uses a Mexicorn blend, Rotel tomatoes, cheese, and no beans.)

 My Cowboy Caviar dip starts with a simple but flavorful vinaigrette.
 The key is making this Cowboy Caviar with red wine vinegar and fresh lime juice which adds the bright quality only fresh citrus juice can.